damatie/razor-tv/README.md

-# CineScope: A Modern Movie Search Application
+# RazorTV: A Modern Movie Search Application

-CineScope is a responsive web application that allows users to search for movies, view detailed information, and manage reviews.
+RazorTV is a responsive web application that allows users to search for movies, view detailed information, and manage reviews.
 It's built with modern web technologies and designed for a seamless user experience.

 ## Features